Eucharistic theology: Methodist churches

 and eat his flesh and drink his blood.

 Methodists believe that Holy Communion should not only be available to the clergy in both forms (the bread and the cup), but to the layperson as well.
 According to Article XIX of the Methodist Articles of Religion:

 The cup of the Lord is not to be denied to the lay people; for both the parts of the Lord's Supper, by Christ's ordinance and commandment, ought to be administered to all Christians alike.

-In conformity with The Sunday Service of the Methodists, Methodism's first liturgical text, in congregations of the Allegheny Wesleyan Methodist Connection, African Methodist Episcopal Zion Church, Bethel Methodist Church, Bible Holiness Church, Congregational Methodist Church, Evangelical Methodist Church, Evangelical Wesleyan Church, First Congregational Methodist Church, Free Methodist Church, Lumber River Conference of the Holiness Methodist Church, Metropolitan Church Association, Pilgrim Holiness Church, Wesleyan Holiness Association of Churches, among many other Methodist connexions, the presider says the following when delivering the Eucharistic elements to each of the faithful (which is reflective of the Methodist teachings of the real presence of Christ in the Lord's Supper and the Lord's Supper being a sacramental means of grace):
+In conformity with The Sunday Service of the Methodists, Methodism's first liturgical text, in congregations of the Allegheny Wesleyan Methodist Connection, African Methodist Episcopal Zion Church, Bethel Methodist Church, Bible Holiness Church, Congregational Methodist Church, Evangelical Methodist Church, Evangelical Wesleyan Church, First Congregational Methodist Church, Free Methodist Church, Lumber River Conference of the Holiness Methodist Church, Metropolitan Church Association, New Congregational Methodist Church, Pilgrim Holiness Church, Southern Congregational Methodist Church, Wesleyan Holiness Association of Churches, among many other Methodist connexions, the presider says the following when delivering the Eucharistic elements to each of the faithful (which is reflective of the Methodist teachings of the real presence of Christ in the Lord's Supper and the Lord's Supper being a sacramental means of grace):

 The body of our Lord Jesus Christ, which was given for thee, preserve thy soul and body unto everlasting life.
 Take and eat this in remembrance that Christ died for thee, and feed on Him in thy heart, by faith with thanksgiving.

 The blood of our Lord Jesus Christ, which was given for thee, preserve thy soul and body unto everlasting life.
 Drink this in remembrance that Christ’s blood was shed for thee, and be thankful.

 This affirmation of Real Presence is further illustrated in the language of the United Methodist Eucharistic Liturgy where, in the epiclesis of the Great Thanksgiving, the celebrating minister prays over the elements:

 Pour out your Holy Spirit on us gathered here, and on these gifts of bread and wine.
 Make them be for us the body and blood of Christ that we may be for the world the body of Christ, redeemed by his blood.

 The Salvation Army, though upholding Wesleyan-Arminian theology, does not practice the sacrament of Holy Communion as it considers it to be "non-essential to Christian faith".
 The Sacrament of the Sacred Moment states that "Salvationists have proved that the deep experience of communion with Jesus can be understood and practised without the use of the elements familiar to the various symbolic rites used in most churches".